m-harel/APA102lib/README.md

+APA102lib support apa102 led strip connection to ATmega328p based boards such as arduino uno, nano and pro-mini.
+It should works with Arduino mega and maybe with more boards, but never tested.

 This lib is based on Adafruit lib to ws2801.
 Changed to be usable with apa102 led pixels.
 The original library can be found here: https://github.com/adafruit/Adafruit-WS2801-Library